 2. Measurable: You can’t manage what you can’t measure.
 If your goal is ‘I’ll write more over the next few weeks’ it’s impossible to know if you’ve ever achieved it.
 If your goal is ‘I’ll write 500 words more tomorrow’, you can.

-4. Realistic: Over ambitious goals can lead to overwhelm and panic.
+3. Achievable: Over ambitious goals can lead to overwhelm and panic.
 Under-ambitious goals can lead to boredom, procrastination and delay.
 Find a balance that works for you.
+In short, it should stretch you but still remain possible.

-If you chose b. it’s likely you’ll switch off before you’ve finished – push yourself a little more.
+If you chose 2. it’s likely you’ll switch off before you’ve finished – push yourself a little more.

-If you chose c. that’s about right.
+If you chose 3. that’s about right.
 You’ve found what we call the tingle factor: a goal that’s a little bit challenging, but not so much that it feels daunting.

 Prefer to watch us live?
 We’ve summed up our best tips on goal setting on our YouTube channel: